MuLx10/BRWH/README.markdown

 ### Background

 As a *Recruitment Agency*, we wanna provide better service for both job-seekers and cooperators.
-Take IT industry as an entry point, we conduct a analysis on gihtub via github official api and some third-party tools.
-What we wanna provide is the expert candidataes in such programming areas for cooperators and a general distribution of the IT industry itself~
+Take IT industry as an entry point, we conduct a analysis on gihtub via github official api and some other third-party tools.

+The service we wanna provide finally is the excellent candidataes in such programming areas for cooperators and a general distribution of the IT industry itself for coders.

 ### Rank